 However, most WordPress users have faced this error at least once.
-But the good thing is that WordPress white screen of death error is relatively simple to fix.
+But the good thing is that the WordPress white screen of death error is relatively simple to fix.

 White screen of death is one of the most common WordPress errors which you can face using WordPress because it locks you out of your admin panel.
 Sometimes it affects a certain part of your site while the other part of the site works perfectly fine.

 As the name suggests, White screen of death – While you are trying to access your site but it converts with a plain white screen.
-There are numerous causes for occurring this error such as plugins & themes which can contain incorrect code, due to the lack of memory or issues related to your hosting server and much more.
+There are numerous causes for occurring this error such as plugins & themes which can contain incorrect code, the lack of memory or issues related to your hosting server, and much more.